emqx/blog/en/202304/how-to-deploy-emqx-enterprise-on-google-cloud.md

    - **Name**: Connection name, such as **GCP EMQX Enterprise**.
    - **Host:**
-     - Select the connection type as **ws://**, as MQTT X Web only supports WebSocket protocol.
-If you want to test SSL/TLS authentication connections, please download the [MQTT X client](https://mqttx.app/)
+     - Select the connection type as **ws://**, as MQTTX Web only supports WebSocket protocol.
+If you want to test SSL/TLS authentication connections, please download the [MQTTX client](https://mqttx.app/)
      - Enter the VM instance public IP address.
    - **Port**: **8083**, which is the port corresponding to the WebSockets protocol.

    Leave other options at their default settings.
 You can keep the default settings for the rest fields or set as per your business needs.
-The corresponding configuration instructions can be found in the [MQTT X Manual - Quick Connect](https://mqttx.app/docs/get-started).
+The corresponding configuration instructions can be found in the [MQTTX Manual - Quick Connect](https://mqttx.app/docs/get-started).

    After configuration, click **Connect** in the upper right corner of the page to establish the connection.